ethstorage/web3-url-verifier/README.md

 ### 3.2 EthStorage File Data

-Applicable to HTML, CSS, JS, PNG, Video, and any arbitrary Blob files.
+Applicable to HTML, CSS, JS, PNG, Video, and any Blob files.

 **What is recorded on-chain when a file is uploaded?**